farcasterxyz/protocol/README.md

 };
 ```

-Object serialization must be done according to [RFC-8785](https://datatracker.ietf.org/doc/html/rfc8785), hashing must be performed with [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) and signing must be performed with an Ed25519 signature scheme, or in rare cases an ECDSA secp256k1 scheme.

 ## 2.3 Applications

-An application is a program that people use to interact with the Farcaster network.
-It can be standalone client that can be downloaded and run locally, or hosted software that runs on a cloud server and can be accessed through a specific client.
-Users are free to choose the type of application that best suits their needs.
+An *application* is a program that people use to interact with the Farcaster network.
+Users can choose the type of application that best suits their needs and switch between them at any time.

 A simple application might consist of a standalone desktop or mobile client that talks directly to a Farcaster Hub.
 It can publish new messages and view messages published by other accounts.
-Each client will need to be instantiated with a [valid signing key](#42-signer).
+Such applications are **self-hosted** and must be instantiated with the custody address or [valid signing key](#42-signer).

-A more sophisticated application might introduce a proxy backend server between the Hub and the client.
-Advanced features like search can be implemented on this server.
-It might also operate as a hosted service, where it custodies keys for the user and performs all the signing on the backend.
+A more sophisticated application might add a proxy backend server that indexes data from Hubs.
+Indexing allows servers to implement features like search, algorithmic feeds, and spam detection that are difficult or expensive to perform on the Hub.
+Such applications can be **self-hosted** by storing keys on the client; **delegated** by asking users for a [delegate signing key](#42-signer); or **hosted** by managing all keys including the custody address.

 ## 2.4 Hubs
 A Hub is an always-on server that validates, stores, and replicates Signed Messages.

-Applications store data on Hubs to make them available to their followers at all times.
+Users must upload messages they create to a primary Hub and publish its URL on-chain using the Account contract.
+Their followers can use this Hub to find and download their messages.
+Users can run a Hub themselves or use a third-party Hub service.
+They are incentivized to ensure that it works correctly, or their followers will not receive their messages.

-Hubs can fetch data from other Hubs, making it easier for mobile clients who tend to go offline a lot.
-For instance, Alice follows Bob and Charlie, who use separate Hubs.
-She configures her Hub to sync with their Hubs periodically.
-When her client comes online, it can fetch everyone's messages with a single call to her Hub.
+Users can also configure their primary Hub to replicate data from other Hubs.
+If Alice follows Bob and Charlie, who use separate Hubs, she can configure her Hub to download messages from theirs.
+When her client comes online, it can make a single request to her Hub and fetch Bob and Charlie's messages.

-Every Hub monitors the Account Contract so that it can validate signed messages, and detect malicious Hubs that send forged data.
-Therefore, we can trust data about any user from any Hub because self-authentication prevents forgery.
+Hubs maintain a connection to the Account Contract to validate every Signed Message they receive.
+A malicious Hub that served a forged message would be detected because the message authentication would fail.
+This property of Signed Messages lets us safely receive messages signed by *any* user from *any* Hub.
 If Bob has a copy of Charlie's messages, Alice's server can download them and save a round trip to Charlie's Hub.
-Hubs can use a gossip protocol and fetch data from the closest peer with a copy instead of going to the user's actual Hub.
+Hubs can fetch data from nearby peers using a gossip-based pubsub protocol [^gossip-sub] instead of making a round trip to each user's primary Hub.

-Hubs form an **L2 network for storing social data**, though the network has different properties from blockchain-based L2s.
+Conceptually, Hubs form an **L2 network for storing social data**, though the network has different properties from blockchain-based L2s.
 Its consensus model has weaker consistency guarantees but stronger scalability guarantees because the network data is **shardable** down to the account level.
-Users can run their own Hub, share one with others or use a third-party service to host one on their behalf.

 # 3. Identity System